Ada-Developers-Academy/core-unit-2/intro-to-api-design/designing-responses.md

 - Response Body
 - HTTP Status Code

-## Anticipating Possible Outcomes
+## Anticipating Possible Outcomes Lets Us Gracefully Handle Errors

 A client calling an API wants to always receive a meaningful HTTP response.
-This includes anticipating different kinds of situations.
-We can ask ourselves for every endpoint, what is the best HTTP response based on the HTTP response?
+We can ask ourselves for every HTTP request, what is the best HTTP response?

 Assuming a RESTful API design, let's list the considerations for each endpoint based around a resource.